annamaria23/retrotransposon-atlas/README.md

 ### Downstream analysis

+- Data and scripts used to generate the main figures in the paper can be found in [Main_Figures](Main_Figures].
 - Data and scripts used to generate the spplementary figures in the paper can be found in [Supplementary_Figures](./Supplementary_Figures).